MARKADUCAL/capstone/README.md

 Navigate to `http://localhost:4200/` in your browser.
 The application will automatically reload when you make changes to the source files.

+For the PHP backend, ensure your web server is running and configured to serve the backend directory.

 ## Build

-To build the project for production:
+To build the Angular project for production:

 ```bash
 ng build